logzio/documentation/docs/user-guide/data-hub/log-parsing/split-json-array.md

 keywords: [log, monitoring, parsing, arrays, json, default parsing, built in log types, log types, observability]
 ---

-Logs that are received as a JSON array cannot be properly parsed or mapping into fields.
-This will impede your ability to search your logs efficiently.
+Logs received as a JSON array cannot be effectively parsed or mapped into fields, making it difficult to search logs efficiently.

-Log data sent with nested objects in the array cannot be used to configure alerts or create visualizations.
-This is why it's important to parse arrays into multiple log documents.
+When log data is sent with **nested objects** in an array, it **cannot** be used for configuring alerts or creating visualizations.
+Therefore, it's crucial to parse arrays into separate log documents.

-Log data **without** nested objects:
+Example of log data that **can** be used for alerts and visualizations:

 ```yaml
 {